2023 State Guide to Scattering Ashes - Oklahoma Edition

 This twenty-sixth edition of state-by-state guides for storing and scattering ashes is focused on the state of Oklahoma.
 This amazing state is home to stunning scenic byways, lush green rolling hills, brilliant waterfalls, and beautiful lakes and rivers.

 In Oklahoma and many other states, there’s been a significant increase over the past few years in the amount of people choosing to be cremated and having their ashes scattered.
 Along with this shift in preference, funeral homes and cremation service providers throughout Oklahoma are frequently asked numerous questions about scattering ashes, including whether it is permitted or not, where it can be done in Oklahoma, and what type of urn is recommended to scatter ashes?
 In this comprehensive guide, we highlight important information that helps provide answer to these questions and many others.

-Scattering Ashes: Regulations in Oklahoma
+Scattering Ashes: Rules and Regulations in Oklahoma

 In Oklahoma, no state laws exist that restrict people from scattering ashes.
 Ashes from the cremation process are harmless and do not cause any health risks.
 They can be kept in a niche, grave, crypt, urn, or any other type of container that a family prefers.

 Although there are no state laws in Oklahoma restricting where and how you can scatter ashes, it is recommended that you check with city or county government offices where you plan on scattering to see if there are any local rules or regulations in place.

 Many families in Oklahoma and elsewhere throughout the country choose to scatter the ashes of a loved one at a meaningful place, or at another beautiful outdoors location.
 In Oklahoma, there are many amazing locations where families can scatter a loved one or pet’s ashes.
 Below we provide information on some of the more popular places.